jamestmartin/bootproof/README.md

 I don't seriously expect to ever accomplish that, so for now I'm probably just going to... make a forth or something.

+## System Requirements
+Other configurations may work, but only these systems are regularly tested.
+* CPU: x86_64 QEMU, OVMF UEFI.
+* Memory: 128 MB.
+(64 MB appears to be the minimum required to load OVMF at all.
+Real hardware might require less?)

 ## Running
 bootproof runs on x86_64 UEFI.
 You may either boot the program directly on your own computer or use an emulator.